romainsacchi/wurst-premise-training-2024/README.md

-# Internal PSI training on LCA, scenario-based LCA and prospective LCA
+# Training day on scenario-based LCA and prospective LCA: hands-on with `wurst` and `premise`

 This repository holds the teaching material for the training day on `wurst` and `premise` held on